LH5399/Skills-Programming-with-Advanced-Computer-Languages/README.md

 4. Descriptive Statistics Analysis
 Perform statistical analysis on selected stocks, including calculating volatility, correlation with NASDAQ, and annualized returns.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Installation
+To run this program, ensure you have Python installed along with the following libraries:

+pandas
+matplotlib
+numpy
+Use the following command to install these libraries:

+Copy code
+pip install pandas matplotlib numpy

 ## Starting the Programm
 Run the program with the following command: